Fresh Spring Salad (Italian-Style with Goat Cheese & Pistachios)

 - Dressing Twist: For a unique tang, replace lemon juice with white balsamic or champagne vinegar.
 You can also use my balsamic vinaigrette or orange vinaigrette dressing.

-How To Make Spring Salad
+How To Make This Spring Salad Recipe

 This easy spring salad is packed with fresh vegetables and comes together in just a few steps.
 Follow these step-by-step photos, and see the printable recipe card for more instructions.

-My Pro Tip
+My Pro Tips

 Recipe Tips

-- Blanch Properly – Quickly blanch asparagus and peas for just 1-2 minutes, then plunge them into ice water to lock in their bright color and crisp-tender texture.
+- Blanch Properly: Quickly blanch asparagus and peas for just 1-2 minutes, then plunge them into ice water to lock in their bright color and crisp-tender texture.

-- Emulsify the Dressing – Whisk the Dijon mustard with lemon juice before slowly adding olive oil to create a creamy, well-blended vinaigrette.
+- Emulsify the Dressing: Whisk the Dijon mustard with lemon juice before slowly adding olive oil to create a creamy, well-blended vinaigrette.

-- Dress Right Before Serving – To keep everything fresh and crisp, drizzle the dressing just before serving.
+- Dress Right Before Serving: To keep everything fresh and crisp, drizzle the dressing just before serving.
 If prepping ahead, store the dressing separately.

 Serving Suggestions

-More Salad Recipes
+More Easy Salad Recipes

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.